aws-samples/aws-ecs-devops-using-aws-cdk/README.md

 ## Solution Key Concept

- `DevOps` encourages various practices to increase development productivity and speed deployment.
+  DevOps encourages various practices to increase development productivity and speed deployment.
 Representative practies are:

-- MSA(Micro-service Architecture) as a architecture style
+- **MSA(Micro-service Architecture)** as a architecture style
-- IaC(Infrastructure as Code) as a way to deal with infrastructure
+- **IaC(Infrastructure as Code)** as a way to deal with infrastructure
-- CICD Pipeline(Continuous Integration Continuous Deploy) as a SCM & deployment automation
+- **CICD(Continuous Integration Continuous Deploy) Pipeline** as a SCM & deployment automation
-- Dashboard as a status/usage monitoring
+- **Monitoring Dashboard** as a status/usage monitoring
+- **Configuration Management** for maintaining a strict separation of configuration from code

+### Common DevOps Scenario

 A small number of DevOps team(engineers) should be able to provide the following environments(tool/service/infra) easily and quickly and scalably to each service team.
 At the same time, they must have ownership of the common areas and resources of each service.
 Conversely, service team(developers) should be able to focus on developing business logic.